tristanbettany/NAF/README.md

 - User authentication Middleware
 - Basic Dashboard and login setup
 - Tailwind CSS for frontend
-- No full fat ORM is used to improve speed, however there is a custom made hydration feature to hydrate entities from data in the database (if you just want to return arrays from your repos you can, hydration isnt forced on you)
+- No full fat ORM is used to save performance being tanked, however there is a custom made hydration feature to hydrate entities from data in the database (if you just want to return arrays from your repos you can, hydration isnt forced on you)